omnetpp/omnetpp.org/intro/index.md

 We maintain a list of selected OMNeT++ models and model frameworks [here](/download/models-and-tools).

+## Simulation IDE

+The Simulation IDE is a powerful, feature-rich environment for developing, running, and evaluating simulation models.
+Please note that using the IDE is entirely optional; model development and execution are also possible and fully supported through the command line or alternative editors/IDEs.

+The following video provides a brief introduction to the IDE.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/KUe_vrWbEJY" frameborder="0" allowfullscreen></iframe>

 ## Platforms

 The OMNeT++ simulation kernel is standard C++, and runs basically on all